middlewarehq/middleware/README.md

 ![Product Demo](media_files/product_demo_1.gif)

-- Setup the project by following the [steps mentioned above](#quick-start).
+- Setup the project by following the [steps mentioned above](#-quick-start).
 - Generate and Add your PAT token from code provider.
 - Create a team and select repositories for the team.
 - See Dora Metrics for your team.
 - Update settings related to incident filters, excluded pull requests, prod branches etc to get more accurate data.

-# ❤️ Contributing
+# ❤️ Contributing guidelines

 ![contributor Metrics](https://open-source-assets.middlewarehq.com/svgs/middlewarehq-middleware-contributor-metrics-dark-widget-premium.svg)

 To get started contributing to middleware check out our [CONTRIBUTING.md](https://github.com/middlewarehq/middleware/blob/main/CONTRIBUTING.md).

 We appreciate your contributions and look forward to working together to make Middleware even better!

-## ⛓️ Security guidelines and disclosure
+# ⛓️ Security guidelines and disclosure

 To get started contributing to middleware check out our [SECURITY.md](https://github.com/middlewarehq/middleware/blob/main/SECURITY.md).

 We look forward to your part in keeping Middleware secure!